-With a carbon filter process, water passes through activated carbon, which is porous, trapping certain particles that are attracted to the porous material in a process known as adsorption.
+With the carbon filtration process, water passes through the carbon, which is porous, trapping certain particles that are attracted to the porous material in a process known as adsorption.
 At some point, adsorption capacity is exceeded and the filter must be changed in order to be effective.

-Coal is the most common element used to produce carbon filters, but manufacturers will often enhance carbon filters by using other elements and blends of materials in their designs such as coconut shell and other materials.
+Coal is the most common element used to produce carbon filters, but manufacturers will often enhance carbon filters by using other elements and blends of materials such as coconut shell and other materials.
 These materials are “baked” at extremely high temperatures creating very large numbers of pores within the materials, giving them large capacities for the adsorption process.
 This “baking” is the “activation” process that makes these materials so effective at removing certain impurities from the water.

-Carbon Filtration Effectiveness
+Carbon Filtration Micron Rating & Effectiveness

 I.e. 1 micron, 5 micron, 10 micron, etc.